SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-11-3-takes-covid-vax-safety.md

 In the end you get (almost) an estimator for the incidence rate ratio, adjusted for the covariates, and a 95% confidence interval on it.

-(I'd have done it differently using my method of ratio statistics on Beta-distributed even probabilities, but I admit that's a niche taste.)
+(I'd have done it differently using my method of ratio statistics on Beta-distributed event probabilities, but I admit that's a niche taste.)